kensnyder/react-thermals/README.md

 ## Writing actions

+`store.setState` works exactly like a setter function from a `useState()` pair.
+`store.mergeState` works similarly, except the store will merge current state with the partial state passed to mergeState.

-`store.state` and `store.setState` work exactly like `useState()` pairs.
-The `store.state` value should not be changed directly; it is shared across all components that consume the store through `useStore()`.
-The `store.setState` function can be called with a value that should replace the current state or an updater function that will receive old state and return new state.
-Calling `state.setState` will trigger a rerender on all components that consume any part of the state that changes.
+Calling `state.setState` will trigger a rerender on all components that consume the whole state and components that consume selected state that changes.

 Note that by default, state persists even when all consumers have unmounted.
 The effect is similar to having a global state that your top level `<App />` consumes.
 To disable persistence, create the state with `autoReset` set to `true`.

-Many global-state patterns like Redux do not have built-in ways to code split.
-In this library, code splitting can happen naturally because consumers must `import` any stores they want to use.
+Many cross-component state patterns like Redux do not have built-in ways to code split.
+In React Thermals, code splitting happens naturally because components must `import` any stores they want to consume.

-The following are especially good use cases for this library.
-They benefit from having state that persists after unmounting and from co-locating action functions with state values they affect.

-- Authentication
-  - Only some routes care about logged-in status
-  - Associated actions include login and logout
-- Authorization
-  - Only some components care about user's abilities
-  - Associated actions include fetching abilities and clearing abilities on logout
-- Theme
-  - Only some components care about the current theme
-  - Associated actions include loading theme, changing theme, adding a theme
-- Multi-step events (e.g. user path analytics)
-  - Let's say we need to classify the success of a search
-  - Some definitions:
-    - A "failed search" is one that elicits no clicks
-    - A "fruitless search" is one that produces no results
-    - Good search results see one click
-    - Great search results see two clicks, but several seconds apart
-  - Various components participate in the process including the search bar, the search results list, an item, a link etc.
-  - A multi-step event store can track those user actions, initiate timers and decide when to send a success or failure event to an API
-  - Associated actions would be search, unmount search page, click
-  - And the store could contact an API after all the actions stop for several seconds
+React Thermals are useful for global state, state that goes across components or even state that is local to a single component.

 ## All Store Options